Marie-Hélène Arnaud: Chanel

 It troubled Chanel that Arnaud had to return to her parents' house in Neuilly after a day's work and that she ate alone at a restaurant, so she offered the model a room in a hotel on rue Cambon, as well as meals with her alone or when she was entertaining friends.
-Ballard said that Chanel had created her "in her own image", and Arnaud not only constantly pestered Chanel for her old, worn suits, but also mimicked many of Chanel's mannerisms both in everyday life, such as how she held her cigarette and folded her scarf, as well as on the catwalk and on photoshoots, including the trademark Chanel stance with one foot in front of the other, her stomach resolutely vertical and flat, her head held imperiously high with her chin up, and one hand thrust into a skirt pocket.
+Ballard said that Chanel had created her "in her own image", and Arnaud not only constantly pestered Chanel for her old, worn suits, but also mimicked many of Chanel's mannerisms both in everyday life, such as how she held her cigarette and folded her scarf, and on the catwalk and on photoshoots, including the trademark Chanel stance with one foot in front of the other, stomach resolutely vertical and flat, head held imperiously high with chin up, and one hand thrust into a skirt pocket.
 Nearly forty years later Karl Lagerfeld, who was appointed as artistic director of the fashion house in 1983, would instruct supermodel Linda Evangelista to copy the "legendary" Arnaud's poses when modelling during the 1992 Chanel spring collection at rue Cambon.

-Rumours soon arose that Chanel and Arnaud were lovers; according to Sam Spiegel's biographer, Spiegel loved telling people that she was Coco Chanel's girl, because being a lesbian made her a virgin in his eyes.
+Rumours soon arose that Chanel and Arnaud were lovers; according to Sam Spiegel's biographer, Spiegel loved telling people that she was Coco Chanel's girl because being a lesbian made her a virgin in his eyes.
 Justine Picardie, however, claims that Chanel's relationship with Arnaud – as well as with the American model Suzy Parker – was "a curious mixture of mothering and mentoring, rather than anything truly sexual".

 Arnaud announced in 1960 that she no longer wished to work for Chanel, having tired of the life of a model.
 Chanel was mortified – Haedrich states that "she could not do without Marie-Hélène" – and tried to retain her services by hiring her father as a director of the company on an exorbitant salary, as well as hinting that Arnaud herself would become a director.
 According to Haedrich, Chanel said: "Marie-Hélène has had it with being a model ...
 I understand her.
 But she may be wrong."
 Haedrich comments: "She had said it all in two sentences: So that kid thinks she can take my place.
 Wishing doesn't make one Chanel."
-This contretemps occurred at a time when Chanel was almost 80 and consideration as to identity of her successor was in the air, with many people thinking that Chanel had selected Arnaud to take over from her.
+This contretemps occurred at a time when Chanel was almost 80 and speculation as to who would succeed her was rife, with many people thinking that Chanel had selected Arnaud to take over from her.
 But Arnaud was reported to have said, contradicting the notion held by Chanel that both she and her father "lusted after" Chanel's throne:

 Arnaud did leave, as did her father, who stated "My daughter is capable of doing better things than she is doing."
 Chanel's break with Arnaud was painful – it was done "for the sake of the house" – and Chanel would later speak unkindly of her.